 - The authorized capital must be paid

-Company in Estonia OÜ provides legal advice on taxation.
-Please contact us and we will be glad to help.
+Company in Estonia OÜ provides accounting services and legal advice on taxation.
+Please contact us, and we will be glad to help.